tiagopog/smart_rspec/README.md

 ### Macros

-In order to use SmartRspec's macros in your spec file you just need to define a valid `subject`.
+ To start using SmartRspec's macros in your spec file, you will just need to define a valid `subject`.

 #### has_attributes

-It builds specs for model attributes to test its type, enumerated values and defaults:
+It builds specs for model attributes and test its type, enumerated values and defaults:
 ``` ruby
 RSpec.describe User, type: :model do
     subject { FactoryGirl.build(:user) }